Coccidia

 Usually the disease is a serious problem only in the very young...but not always.
 In situations where the immune system is under stress or suppressed (such as in pregnancy, field trials, shows, in the presence of other diseases, other parasites, malnutrition, etc), coccidia can cause serious intestinal inflammation along with all the sequelae.

 Usually we can quickly diagnois the problem using our veterinary skill and knowledge (and a good microscope)...but not always.
-The little eggs (technically they're called oocysts) that we can identify if they're there aren't always there, even if the disease is present.
+The little eggs (technically they're called oocysts) that we can identify under the microscope aren't always there, even if the disease is present.
 You have to be lucky enough to catch the problem in the right phase of their life cycle.

-If we are unable to identify the organism under the microscope, we often make the diagnoisis anyway based on our experience making this type of diagnoisis an educated guess.
+If we are unable to identify the organism under the microscope, we often make the diagnoisis anyway based on our experience.
 We have to be a little careful, though, not to confuse the symptoms with a similar disease caused by another organism...this time an amoeba...call Giardia.
-The treatment is different for Giardia.
+The symptoms are very similar but the treatment is different.
+Giardia can be very difficult to diagnose.
+Click here to go to our page about amoebic dysentery caused by Giardia. (it's largely because of this organism that you shouldn't drink water from a creek, stream, or river without purifying it first)

 Treatment usually consists of using one of the potentiated sulfur based antibiotics.
 For tough cases I'm having success using a horse medication called Marquis.